In Parenthesis: Allusions

-The allusions throughout are literary, historical, and scriptural.
+The allusions throughout are literary, historical, and scriptural/liturgical (where references to scripture are generally understood to carry the significance of their use in Catholic liturgy).
 The literary allusions include Shakespeare, primarily Henry V, Coleridge's Rime of the Ancient Mariner and Christabel, Lewis Carroll's Alice books, and The Song of Roland but they also include Malory, The Gododdin, The Mabinogion, and the sixth-century Welsh poem Preiddeu Annwn (The Harrowing of Hell).
 The principal cumulative effect of these allusions is symbolically to align the Battle of the Somme with the catastrophic (for the Welsh) defeats at Catraeth and Camlan.
 Far from "romanticizing" war, allusions to romance give to battle frightening archetypal force and express the combatants' preverbal intensity of emotion.
 Allusions to scripture (especially the Book of Revelation) contribute to this effect.

 Theme

-At the centre of the book, Dai Greatcoat says that "you", the reader, "ought to ask" questions (like the Grail-questor): "Why... what's the meaning of this."
-It is a question about war but also about life in general—in his Preface, Jones writes that he did not intend this to be a "War Book".
+At the centre of the book, Dai Greatcoat says that "you", the reader, "ought to ask" questions (like the Grail-questor): "Why ... what's the meaning of this."
+It is a question about war but also about life in general.
+In his preface, Jones writes that he did not intend this to be a "War Book".
 Life has always involved war (and suffering and dying), so if war has no meaning neither does life.
 The answer to the question may lie in Malory's Beaumains (alluded to on p.
 118), whose true character is disguised by employment as a kitchen boy.
 However painful the circumstances in life, meaning resides in the virtue (courage, patience, kindness) of human beings, in this case infantrymen.